maiah/emberfire/README.md

 [Step 2] <br />
 Provide these properties to give default values:

- * `locationUrl` -- property to specify you firebase location.
+ * `locationUrl` -- property to specify your firebase location.
- * `isList` -- property to tell if location contains a list or not.
+ * `isList` -- property to tell if the firebase location contains a list or not.
- * `modelProperties` -- property to specify the firebase location properties.
+ * `modelProperties` -- property to enumerate the firebase location properties.

 ```javascript
 var firebaseLocation = "/myapp";